Marine Wire Termination – The Tools

 The tools still in packages are tools I use less often or where the specific die information is on the packaging and it is just easier to keep the package.
 I also did not list any of the mid grade tools.
 Those are just to $200.00 to $1800.00 tools…….

-When you are thinking $50.00 is a lot to spend on a tool consider that that wall contains about $6000.00 worth of crimp tools and dies.
+When you are thinking $50.00 is a lot to spend on a tool consider that that wall contains over $6000.00 worth of crimp tools and dies.

 MARINE WIRE TERMINATION